One for All: Universal Quantum Conic Programming Framework for Hard-Constrained Combinatorial Optimization Problems: Preliminaries

-Lastly, an issue shared by all discussed variants of QAOA as well as of many other VQAs is the phenomenon of \emph{barren plateaus} (BPs) \cite{McClean2018BarrenPlateausInQuantumNeuralNetworkTrainingLandscapes}.
-They describe the (mathematical and numerical) observation that for PQCs that can produce all states sufficiently uniformly, the expectation values of the gradients of $E(\bm{\theta})$ are zero while the variance decreases exponentially with the number of qubits.
-This implies that starting from random initial parameters, the slope has to be resolved using exponentially many measurements.
-The parameter landscape becomes practically flat almost everywhere which not only effects gradient-based methods, but also gradient-free optimization routines \cite{Arrasmith2021EffectOfBarrenPlateausOnGradientFreeOptimization}.
-BPs also emerge from quantum device noise for PQCs growing linearly with the number of qubits \cite{Wang2021NoiseInducedBarrenPlateausInVariationalQuantumAlgorithms} and from quantum entanglement itself \cite{OrtizMaerrero2021EntanglementInducedBarrenPlateaus}.
-They further exist even in shallow circuits, provided that $E(\bm{\theta})$ constitutes the expectation value of global observables \cite{Cerezo2021CostFunctionDependentBarrenPlateausInShallowParametrizedQuantumCircuits}.
+Lastly, all discussed variants of QAOA, like most VQAs share the tendency of exhibiting \emph{barren plateaus} (BPs)~\cite{Mcclean2018BarrenPlateausInQuantumNeuralNetworkTrainingLandscapes}.
+For PQCs that can produce all states sufficiently uniformly, the gradient of $E(\bm{\theta})$ has vanishing mean and variance decreasing exponentially in the number of qubits.
+Hence starting from random initial parameters, each parameter update requires a number of measurements scaling exponentially in the number of qubits.
+The parameter landscape becomes practically flat almost everywhere which affects gradient-based methods and gradient-free optimisation routines alike~\cite{Arrasmith2021EffectOfBarrenPlateausOnGradientFreeOptimization}.
+BPs also emerge from quantum device noise for PQCs growing linearly with the number of qubits~\cite{Wang2021NoiseInducedBarrenPlateausInVariationalQuantumAlgorithms}, from quantum entanglement itself~\cite{OrtizMarrero2021EntanglementInducedBarrenPlateaus}, and even exist in shallow circuits, provided that $E(\bm{\theta})$ is the expectation value of global observables~\cite{Cerezo2021CostFunctionDependentBarrenPlateausInShallowParametrizedQuantumCircuits}.